VILLASframework/documentation/docs/node/index.md

 Furthermore, it collects statistics, monitors the quality of service and handles encryption or tunneling through VPNs.

 For optimal performance the server is implemented in low-level C and makes use of several Linux-specific realtime features.
-The primary design goal was to make the behaviour of the system as deterministic as possible.
+The primary design goal was to make the behavior of the system as deterministic as possible.
 Therefore, it's advisable to run the server component on a [PREEMPT_RT](https://rt.wiki.kernel.org/index.php/CONFIG_PREEMPT_RT_Patch) patched version of Linux.
 In our environment, we use a Fedora-based distribution which has been stripped to the bare minimum (no GUI, only a few background processes).
 Have a look at [Tuning](tuning.md) for ways to improve the real-time performance of your system.